 - Innovative approaches to addressing tricky regulations and accreditation standards

-Use the following questions to guide your responses on the 2022 PSQH Innovation Awards Competition Application and, by extension, help the 2022 PSQH Contest Committee understand why your case study merits selection:
+Key Considerations Use the following questions to guide your responses on the 2024 PSQH Innovation Awards Competition Application and, by extension, help the 2024 PSQH Contest Committee understand why your case study merits selection:

 - What specific challenge or objective inspired action?

 - What was the proposed solution, and what was the rationale for its implementation?